-Frances oversees Summer Housing accommodations, including extensions, early arrivals and interim assignments.
+Frances oversees Housing assignments, including extensions, early arrivals and interim assignments.
 She also coordinates SIC and FSL Housing for the academic year.

 Frances joined Columbia Housing in 2006.
 She previously worked at Citibank, Scotiabank, and the non-profit organization Children International.
 Frances studied at the Universidad Catolica Madre y Maestra in the Dominican Republic and is currently enrolled in the Columbia University School of General Studies.